 - 6 tablespoons all-purpose flour

-- Bake, uncovered, at 325° for 4 to 4-1/2 hours or until a meat thermometer reads 180° for turkey and 165° for stuffing, basting every 30 minutes after the first hour.
+- Roast, uncovered, until a thermometer inserted in thickest part of thigh reads 170°-175°, 4 to 4-1/2 hours, basting every 30 minutes after the first hour.
 (Cover loosely with foil if turkey browns too quickly.)

-- In the saucepan used for gravy, combine the flour, salt and remaining water until smooth.
-Stir in drippings and reserved broth.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
+- Mix flour and remaining water until smooth; stir into stock mixture.
+Bring to a boil; cook and stir until thickened, about 2 minutes.
 Serve with turkey and stuffing.
-Yield: 16-18 servings (3 cups gravy, 16 cups stuffing).
+Yield: 24 servings (3 cups gravy, 16 cups stuffing).

 Reviews for Thanksgiving Stuffed Turkey